DFE-Digital/bat-design-history/app/posts/school-placements/2023-07-27-experiment-2-iterating-what-we-show-to-itt-providers-when-they-search-for-school-placements.md

 Seeing potential placement schools in the service is helpful to providers.
 However, some users stated they would still need to ensure new partner schools met their partnership standards.

+Selecting 'mentor availability' was challenging as this would depend on which ITT provider they had chosen to work with that academic year.
+It is not ordinarily pre-defined.

 ### General findings

-There has been a successful effort to standardise ITT course curriculum and mentor training amongst a cohort of providers to allow placement school or mentor sharing
+There has been a successful effort to standardise ITT course curriculum and mentor training amongst a cohort of providers to allow placement school or mentor sharing.

 The mentoring profession could benefit from recognition and an official qualification.
 This finding echoes our previous research and that of other adjacent teams.

 Schools already register ECF mentors into a central system.
-Therefore, registering ITT mentors into a similar system would be helpful.
+Therefore, registering ITT mentors into a similar service would be helpful.